The 3d mixed BF Lagrangian 1-form: a variational formulation of Hitchin's integrable system: 3d mixed BF theory and Hitchin's system

 where $\langle B,X\rangle \in \Omega^{1,0}(C)$ is a well-defined $(1,0)$-form on $C$.
-The relative sign on the left hand side comes from the fact that $B$ is a $1$-form and the operator $\bar\partial^{A''}$ has cohomological degree $1$.
-Integrating both sides over $C$ and using Stokes's theorem on the right hand side, noting that $C$ has no boundary, we deduce that the Noether charge \eqref{moment_map_Hitchin} can equivalently be rewritten as
+The relative sign on the left-hand side comes from the fact that $B$ is a $1$-form and the operator $\bar\partial^{A''}$ has cohomological degree $1$.
+Integrating both sides over $C$ and using Stokes's theorem on the right-hand side, noting that $C$ has no boundary, we deduce that the Noether charge \eqref{moment_map_Hitchin} can equivalently be rewritten as

 In other words, the value of the corresponding moment map $\mu : T^\ast \mathcal M \to \mathfrak G^\ast$ at $(B, A'') \in T^\ast \mathcal M$ is the element of $\mathfrak G^\ast$ given by the linear map $X \mapsto \frac{1}{2 \pi i}\int_C ( \bar{\partial}^{A''} B, X )$ which takes in any vector $X \in \mathfrak G$, i.e. a section of $\g_{\mathcal P}$, and integrates it against the section $\bar{\partial}^{A''} B$ of $\bigwedge^{1,1} C \otimes \g^\ast_{\mathcal P}$. \end{remark}